 This month we finally saw Virgin Flying Club allow mileage redemptions on Air France and KLM – see our article here.
 This is a transformational deal in terms of being able to use your miles to get to where you want to go.

-As well as reminding you about the card bonus, I thought it was worth looking more broadly at whether there is an opportunity, even for someone without a Virgin Flying Club account at the moment, to build up a pile of miles from scratch very quickly?
+As well as reminding you about the card bonus, I thought it was worth looking more broadly at whether there is an opportunity, even for someone without a Virgin Flying Club account at the moment, to build up a pile of points from scratch very quickly?
 And should you?

 It is not up to me to tell you if this is a good idea FOR YOU or not.
 However, this article sets out a few reasons why you might want to consider it.